Frequently asked questions

 Does the Heart Foundation recognise my walking achievements?

 Yes!
 We love celebrating your walking milestones through our Walker Rewards program.
 If you’re part of a walking group, your walk organiser keeps record of your group walks and you’ll receive rewards for reaching key group walk milestones, including certificates and discount vouchers for the online shop.
+Explore Walker Rewards and see how your achievements are celebrated!

 My 'number of walks attended' isn't right - what do I do?